 How Much Electricity Does Pool Equipment Use?

-Here is a list of common pool equipment and how many volts and amps are required (these are round numbers, exact figures will vary based on the specific equipment and manufacturer so please do not just hand this list to your electrician):
+Here is a list of common pool equipment and about how many volts and amps are required:

 - Pool Pump: 240v, 10amps